Now available!

 The trend toward low-impedance balanced line inputs is duly accounted for in the MC PRO's line output.
 Output impedance is kept low enough so that insertion loss stays below 0.7dB when driving a 2kΩ input.
 The ample drive capability of the 5532 line output amplifiers ensure up to 20V RMS of differential output without any increase in distortion while driving this challenging load.
 Regardless the equipment downstream, the MC PRO will always deliver a clean, distortion free performance.

 A high-quality, high-reliability Panasonic telecoms relay, rated for medical applications, prevents turn on transients from escaping onto the line output when the MC PRO is switched on and off.
+A precise analogue comparator circuit senses the power rails and gives the high gain head amplifier 5 seconds to stabilise before driving the output relays closed.
 The line output is DC decoupled using back-to-back output capacitors for low-frequency distortion cancellation when driving potentially heavy loads and affords full protection (in both directions!) also from 48V phantom power, should it be erroneously applied to the line output.

 Too long; didn't read: fully balanced XLR output connectors double the signal level, and afford total common mode noise and hum rejection on the line connection.
 5532 line drivers easily drive challenging line inputs as low as 2kΩ to full level, for undistorted sound into the most challenging modern inputs.